-In compliance with the district's AP 4020, "Courses and instructional programs are reviewed and updated by faculty in the discipline area regularly.
+In compliance with the District's AP 4020, "Courses and instructional programs are reviewed and updated by faculty in the discipline area regularly.
 This review occurs, at a minimum, every five years for all courses and instructional programs and every two years for career technical education (CTE) courses and instructional programs.
-Some popular courses are reviewed more frequently (evidence: minutes showing PSY M01 review).
+Some popular courses are reviewed more frequently (RECS.04 PSY Department Minutes with PSY M02 Review History).
 Courses and instructional programs are reviewed for their relevance, appropriateness to mission, achievement of learning objectives, currency and potential for future needs."
-The SLO coordinator reviews the list of programs due for curricular review each semester, and then schedules a meeting with each respective program to help them review course learning outcomes thus allowing programs to make curricular changes to ensure SLOs are meet. (evidence: latest five year curricular review schedule, annual SLO coordinator report).
-This process ensures that all program outcomes are regularly reviewed on a five year schedule, but does not guarantee that all course level outcomes in the in the catalog will be reviewed.
-To address this issue, the college will now track the last date of SLO review for each course in the catalog.
+The SLO coordinator reviews the list of programs due for curricular review each semester, and then schedules a meeting with each respective program to help them review course learning outcomes thus allowing programs to make curricular changes to ensure SLOs are meet (RECS.05

+Curriculum Review Schedule 2019 to 2025, RECS.06 SLO Coordinator Report 2018-2019).
+This process ensures that all program outcomes are regularly reviewed on a five-year schedule but does not guarantee that all course level outcomes in the in the catalog will be reviewed.
+To address this issue, the College will now track the last date of SLO review for each course in the catalog.
 This new process is now possible due to the migration from TracDat to eLumen as detailed above.
-Although the primary reason to migrate to eLumen was the disaggregation of SLO data, the migration also had the additional benefit of enabling the college to ensure all courses in the catalog are regularly reviewed through the Course Statistic report in eLumen that shows which SLOs have been evaluated in a given time frame (evidence: screenshot of a eLumen "Course Statistics and Evidence" report).
-Furthermore, the migration from TracDat to eLumen provided the college an opportunity to cross check the catalog to ensure no courses were missing from eLumen.
+Although the primary reason to migrate to eLumen was the disaggregation of SLO data, the migration also had the additional benefit of enabling the College to ensure all courses in the catalog are regularly reviewed through the Course Statistic report in eLumen that shows which SLOs have been evaluated in a given time frame (RECS.07 Description of eLumen Course Statistics and Evidence Report).
+Furthermore, the migration from TracDat to eLumen provided the College an opportunity to cross check the catalog to ensure no courses were missing from eLumen.

-Finally, the IE Office will conduct an annual comprehensive review each September to ensure all the courses in the catalog match the courses in eLumen (evidence: annual research agenda calendar of activities).
+Finally, the IE Office will conduct an annual comprehensive review each September to ensure all the courses in the catalog match the courses in eLumen (RECS.08 Annual Research Agenda 2019-2020).